beego/beedoc/en-US/install/bee.md

 	go get github.com/beego/bee

+Update the bee tool with the following command:

+	go get -u github.com/beego/bee

 `bee` is installed into `GOPATH/bin` by default.
 You need to add `GOPATH/bin` to your PATH, otherwise the `bee` command won't work.

 ## bee tool commands